sf-18/sarahfeng/_posts/2024-09-24-gooseflesh.md

 In the distance, a dark jagged line on the horizon — *mountains*, I remembered.
 The word was mountain and the meaning — uncertain for now.

 The stranger collected my skull, and hung it artlessly onto my neck.
-There was a large crack in my pelvis, and I was missing the fourth finger of my left hand.
+There was a large crack in my pelvis, I was missing the fourth finger of my left hand.
 My flesh, the texture of soap, left dark stains on his clothes.

 I was more whole than I’d been in a long time.